 As for Japan, a business mission of 6 Japanese companies, organized by JETRO visited Pakistan in November last year.
-And from Pakistan, 12 people from Pakistani companies mainly of textiles and pharmaceutical sectors, organized by PJBF visited Japan in January this year to seek opportunities for expanding trade between Japan and Pakistan.
-And about 30 business people from Japan visited Pakistan on the occasion of Expo Pakistan held in Karachi in February this year.
+And from Pakistan, 12 people from Pakistani companies mainly of textiles and pharmaceutical sectors, organized by Pakistan Japan Business Forum (PJBF) visited Japan in January this year and another business mission comprising of 11 business people from surgical instruments and sports goods sectors from Sialkot visited Japan in July this year to seek opportunities for expanding trade between Japan and Pakistan.
+And about 30 business people from Japan visited Pakistan on the occasion of Expo Pakistan held in Karachi in February this year and further economic missions from Japan are expected to come to Pakistan later this year.